 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: File handling.
+Up-to-date documentation for the latest stable version of Moodle may be available here: File handling.

 This page really needs improving.
 Please see the page comments for suggestions of what to include, then remove this template when you're done.